Ankit-0512-kumar/yawning-detection-using-yolo/README.md

-Yamning detection using yolov8 model
+Yamning detection using yolov model